PoomSmart/YTUHD/README.md

 ## Sideloading

-It's been reported that the sideloaded version of YouTube will not get 2K/4K even with YTUHD included.
-This is because of a big reason: VP9.
 Normally when an app is sideloaded, the private entitlements get removed (including `com.apple.coremedia.allow-alternate-video-decoder-selection`) and the app won't be allowed to access the hardware VP9 decoder.
-There is no known solution to bypass this, unless you use [TrollStore](https://github.com/opa334/TrollStore) which allows for practically any entitlements, including the aforementioned, to be in your sideloaded app.
+As for sideloaded YouTube, you will end up with only the software VP9 decoder, which can drain battery significantly.
+There is no known solution to bypass this, unless you use [TrollStore](https://github.com/opa334/TrollStore).

 Update July 2025: Some sideloading methods may not work because the tweak now hooks functions like `VTIsHardwareDecodeSupported` and `sysctlbyname`.
 Also, [libundirect](https://github.com/opa334/libundirect) is now used by YTUHD.
 If you want to sideload YouTube IPA with YTUHD that uses `libundirect`, the simplest solution is to add `SIDELOAD=1` when building the package with Theos.